Edzelf/Esp-radio/README.md

 See documentation in pdf-file.

 Last changes:
+- 24-may-2017: Correction.
+Do not skip first part of .mp3 file.
 - 11-may-2017: Convert UTF8 characters before display, thanks to everyb313.
 - 09-may-2017: Fixed issue on analog input.
 - 04-may-2017: Integrate iHeartRadio, thanks to NonaSuomy